BitcoinDesign/Guide/guide/onboarding/automatic-cloud-backup.md

    image = "/assets/images/guide/onboarding/backing-up-a-recovery-phrase/automatic-cloud-backup/cloud-backup-intro.png"
    retina = "/assets/images/guide/onboarding/backing-up-a-recovery-phrase/automatic-cloud-backup/cloud-backup-intro@2x.png"
    layout = "shadow"
-   alt-text = "Screen explaining automatic cloud backups" width = 250 height = 541
+   caption = "Describe to the user know what is about to happen and how it works." alt-text = "Screen explaining automatic cloud backups" width = 250 height = 541